 The first thing you need to do is to look back on the first interview.
 You might want to pay attention to the questions, how you answered them, and how the interviewer responded verbally and non-verbally.

-This will help you put into perspective the questions, especially as you now have some first-hand experience with the company.
+This will help you consider the questions, especially as you now have some first-hand experience with the company.

-So, you will also need to recall what you observed while on the premises.
-This includes taking note of the environment and the overall energy of the space.
+You will also need to recall what you observed while on the premises.
+This includes noting the environment and the overall energy of the space.

-Combining these two, you will be able to provide answers that are more in line with the company’s expectations of you not only with regard to the job but also in terms of attitudes and behavior.
+Combining these two, you will be able to provide answers that are more in line with the company’s expectations of you, not only regarding the job but also in terms of attitudes and behavior.

 Research, Research, Research

-Being from a pool of select candidates, you are bound to talk with higher-ups who have a say on whether you get the job or not.
+Being from a pool of select candidates, you are bound to talk with higher-ups who have a say on whether you get the job.
 So, you want to make sure that you do your research before going in for the second interview.

 You should make sure that you know your interviewers.
 Asking the hiring manager about them is a great first step.
 This will give you an idea about who to search for on the internet to prepare for the second interview.

-Speaking of the internet, make sure to use this valuable resource for your research.
+Speaking of the internet, use this valuable resource for your research.
 You can look up the organization, its leaders, and team members to know what to expect when you go for the interview and when you are accepted.

 Make a List of Questions

 After doing the above, you need to take down possible questions they may ask about your skills.
-Use the information you gathered on the first tip to formulate answers, especially if you feel that your answer to a question was not adequate.
+Use the information you gathered on the first tip to formulate answers, especially if your answer to a question was inadequate.

 Then, you should also list down the questions you want to ask.
-Do not be afraid of asking questions, as your future workmates will appreciate your initiatives to learn more.
+Do not be afraid of asking questions, as your future workmates will appreciate your initiative to learn more.

-You might want to find out about the workplace culture, daily energy of the office, and the like.
+You might want to learn about the workplace culture, the daily energy of the office, and the like.

-Regarding your position, it is also alright to ask questions.
-After all, there may be things the company does differently compared to your old job.
+It is also alright to ask questions about your position.
+After all, the company may do things differently compared to your old job.

 Look Forward to Meeting the Team

 Lastly, many organizations will introduce you to the team once they decide to hire you.
-Take this time to get acquainted with the culture and people within the workplace.
+Take this opportunity to get acquainted with the workplace culture and people.

 This will give you an idea about what to expect once you start working there.